 CASPIAN MONDAY MUSIC presents a summer season of intimate musical performances in the classical and modern repertoire. http://www.caspianmondaymusic.org/index.php

-CIRCUS SMIRKUS is an international youth circus that performs around New England in the summer (beginning and ending in Greensboro), conducts a summer residential Circus Camp in Craftsbury for children.
-Donations can be earmarked to the camp, to scholarships for local children, to the Performance troup or to other activities.
-It’s a WOW!
+CIRCUS SMIRKUS is an international youth circus, based in Greensboro, that performs its “Big Top Tour” around New England in the summer (first and final performances in Greensboro), and offers a summer full of residential Circus Camps for children and residencies for circus educators.
+Donations can be earmarked to the camp, to scholarships for local children, to the Performance troupe or to other activities as desired.
 Circus Road, Greensboro, VT 05841 http://smirkus.org/

 COPLEY HOSPITAL provides high-quality, personalized, state-of-the-art care for the Greensboro area.
-A not-for-profit community hospital, Copley provides nearly $1 million in chariitable care annually.
+A 501(c)3 not-for-profit community hospital, Copley provides nearly $1 million in charitable care annually.
 Copley is also one of the area’s largest employers.
 It has been named a Top 100 Critical Access Hospital for three years in a row and has been recognized as one of the Top 50 Hospitals in New England based on patient satisfaction.
-Copley offers 24-hour emergency services, a family-friendly Birthing Center, and excellent inpatient and outpatient care with more than 60 specialists, including Cardiology, General Surgery, Obstetrics/Gynecoloty, Orthopaecics, Rehabilitation Services, and Urology.
+Copley offers 24-hour emergency services, a family-friendly Birthing Center, and excellent inpatient and outpatient care with more than 60 specialists, including Cardiology, General Surgery, Obstetrics/Gynecology, Orthopaedics, Rehabilitation Services, and Urology.
 Visit copleyvt.org or call 802-888-8888 for more information.

-The CRAFTSBURY COMMUNITY CARE CENTER is a modern, residential care facility serving elders.
-Residents enjoy spacious private units with full bath, emergency call system, and a patio or a porch.
+CRAFTSBURY COMMUNITY CARE CENTER is a modern, residential care facility serving elders.
+Residents enjoy spacious private units with full bath, emergency call system, and a patio.
 Nutritious meals are served in a sunny commons, three times a day.
 The Center also provides housekeeping and laundry services, assistance with personal care and medications (if requested), nursing overview and 24 hour supervision.
 1784 East Craftsbury Road, Craftsbury, VT 05826. http://www.craftsburycommunitycarecenter.org

-The CRAFTSBURY OUTDOOR CENTER maintains the XCC ski network in the area, including the Highland Lodge trails.
-The mission of the Craftsbury Outdoor Center is to support and promote participation and excellence in lifelong sports with a special focus on rowing, nordic skiing, and running, to use and teach sustainable practices; and to protect and manage the surrounding land, lake and trails.
+CRAFTSBURY OUTDOOR CENTER (COC) supports and promotes participation and excellence in lifelong sports with a special focus on rowing, nordic skiing, biking, and running; to use and teach sustainable practices; and to protect and manage the surrounding land, lake and trails.
+The COC maintains many of Greensboro’s cross-country/nordic ski trails, including the Highland Lodge trails.
+In the summer, the COC offers rowing, biking, and running programs and camps.
 535 Lost Nation Rd., Craftsbury Common, VT 05827 http://www.craftsbury.com

-The GREENSBORO FREE LIBRARY is a community-supported library that offers library services and programs for people of all ages.
+GREENSBORO FREE LIBRARY (GFL) is a community-supported library that offers library services and programs for people of all ages.
+GFL is free and open to the public year round.
 53 Wilson Street, Greensboro, VT 05841. http://www.greensborofreelibrary.org

-The GREENSBORO HISTORICAL SOCIETY presents an exhibit each summer and programs throughout the year that highlight specific aspects of life in Greensboro, the people who have come before us and the stories of how they dealt with the challenges of life.
-The rich variety of articles in the Hazen Road Dispatch each year provide a written record of personal memories, family stories, and researched history that provide a better understanding of the role of Greensboro in the larger world.
-We have worked collaboratively with the Lakeview Elementary School and with Greensboro Wonder & Wisdom.
+GREENSBORO HISTORICAL SOCIETY (GHS) presents a curated exhibit each summer and programs throughout the year that highlight specific aspects of life in Greensboro, the people who have come before us, and the stories of how they dealt with the challenges of life.
+GHS publishes the Hazen Road Dispatch, providing a written record of personal memories, family stories, and researched history that provide a better understanding of the role of Greensboro in the larger world.
 P.O.
 Box 151, Greensboro, VT 05841. http://www.greensborohistoricalsociety.org

-The GREENSBORO LAND TRUST accepts or purchases land conservation easements at the request of landowners with the aim of helping to preserve the natural places, productive farms and forests, historic sites, recreation areas and scenic beauty that make up the rural character of Greensboro.
-We sponsor nature walks, workshops and speakers, maintain trails, and publish an annual newsletter.
-We share stewardship of Long Pond with The Nature Conservancy of Vermont and cooperate with the Vermont Land Trust.
+GREENSBORO LAND TRUST (GLT) accepts or purchases land conservation easements at the request of landowners with the aim of helping to preserve the natural places, productive farms and forests, historic sites, recreation areas and scenic beauty that make up the rural character of Greensboro.
+GLT conducted a natural resources inventory of Greensboro and sponsors nature walks, workshops and speakers, maintains trails, and publishes an annual newsletter.
+GLTshares stewardship of Long Pond with The Nature Conservancy of Vermont and cooperates with the Vermont Land Trust.
 P.O.
 Box 135, Greensboro, VT 05841 http://www.greensborolandtrust.org

-The GREENSBORO NURSING HOME is a 28-bed, full-spectrum facility offering a 1:7 staff to patient ratio, skilled nursing assessment, wound care, IV therapy, respiratory and feeding tube services, physical, occupational, and speech therapies, rehabilitation and preparation for discharge (including the family), day care or full custodial care, and a range of services to address psychological problems including memory loss.
-For us, the key word is “home.”
-We strive to help residents be as independent as possible.
+GREENSBORO NURSING HOME is a 28-bed, full-spectrum facility offering skilled nursing assessment, wound care, IV therapy, respiratory and feeding tube services, physical, occupational, and speech therapies, rehabilitation and preparation for discharge (including the family), day care or full custodial care, and a range of services to address psychological problems including memory loss.
 47 Maggie’s Pond Road, Greensboro, VT 05841 http://www.greensboronursinghome.org

-The GREENSBORO UNITED CHURCH OF CHRIST welcomes all to worship on Sunday mornings at 10:00.
+GREENSBORO UNITED CHURCH OF CHRIST (GUCC) welcomes all to worship on Sunday mornings at 10:00.
 Childcare/Sunday School is provided.
-The Church hosts a lecture series in the summer and offers a variety of study groups open to the community throughout the year.
-FELLOWSHIP HALL is home for many community gatherings.
+GUCC hosts a lecture series in the summer and offers a variety of study groups open to the community throughout the year.
+GUCC’s FELLOWSHIP HALL is home for many community gatherings.
 P.O.
 Box 176, Greensboro, VT 05841 http://www.guccvt.org

-The purpose of the HARDWICK AREA FOOD PANTRY is to counter the effect of poverty in our towns by providing food, referrals, community volunteer jobs, Christmas toys and holiday baskets to individuals and families.
-We provide emergency food for residents who meet OEO definitions of poverty in Hardwick, East Hardwick, Greensboro, Greensboro Bend, Craftsbury, Craftsbury Common, Stannard, Walden, South Walden, and Wheelock.
-Our Director supervises community service volunteers from the local high school, probationers for the Department of Correction, and volunteers from the community.
-The Food Pantry is located in the building next to St. John the Baptist Episcopal Church.
+HARDWICK AREA FOOD PANTRY (HAFP) provides emergency food for residents in Hardwick, East Hardwick, Greensboro, Greensboro Bend, Craftsbury, Craftsbury Common, Stannard, Walden, South Walden, and Wheelock.
+The HAFP currently maintains 3 locations in Hardwick (39 West Church Street), Craftsbury (7 Church Lane), and Albany (830 Main Street).
+HAFP works with a diversity of community volunteers and service organizations to provide assistance and critical food access.
 West Church Street, Hardwick, VT 05843. [email protected] Donations can also be made to the Vermont Foodbank http://www.vtfoodbank.org and dedicated to any particular pantry, such as the Hardwick Area Food Pantry.

 HEARTBEET LIFESHARING, a Camphill Community is a vibrant community that includes adults with developmental disabilities and interweaves the social and agricultural realms for the healing and renewing of our society and the earth.
 Community members live and work together, in beautiful extended family households, forming a mutually supportive environment that enables each individual to discover and develop his or her unique abilities and potential.
 218 Town Farm Road, Hardwick, VT 05843. http://www.heartbeet.org/index.php

-NORTHERN COUNTIES HEALTH CENTERS (includes Hardwick Area Health Center) provides a substantial amount of free or reduced-fee care to uninsured, poor families in the region (not just in Hardwick).
-We offer to the whole community a number of low cost screening clinics and wellness programs throughout the year.
-We also have a dental clinic in Hardwick.
+NORTHERN COUNTIES HEALTH CENTERS (NCHC) includes Hardwick Area Health Center and Caledonia Home Health Care & Hospice, provide a substantial amount of free or reduced-fee care to uninsured, poor families in the region (not just in Hardwick).
+NCHC offers a number of low cost screening clinics, dental clinics, and wellness programs throughout the year.
 165 Sherman Drive, P.O.
 Box 388, St. Johnsbury, VT 05819.
 Please designate gifts for the Hardwick Area Health Center. http://www.nchcvt.org

 ST. MICHAEL’S CATHOLIC CHURCH has services on Sundays at 11:00.
 Check for time of services during deer season.
 Greensboro Bend, VT 05842.

-SUMMER MUSIC FROM GREENSBORO provides first-rate, live, classical music experiences in Greensboro in July and August.
-Performers have included guest artists of the caliber and renown of Jaime Laredo.
-The SMG Chamber Orchestra is of consistently high quality as are other guest soloists.
-Performances are in the Sanctuary of the Greensboro Church.
+SUMMER MUSIC FROM GREENSBORO (SMfG) For more than 35 years, SMfG has provided first-rate, live, classical music experiences in Greensboro in July and August (Tuesday evenings).
+Performances are in the Sanctuary of the Greensboro United Church of Christ (GUCC).
 P.O.
 Box 223, Greensboro, VT 05841. http://www.summermusicfromgreensboro.net

 WHOLEHEART, INC. connects, convenes, and facilitates authentic conversations and experiential learning opportunities for those exploring their highest human potential.
-We partner with organizations and individuals to build vibrant lives in solitude and community.
-We intentionally create safe and curious space and provide accessible tools to support and strengthen individual resilience and cultivate positive, organizational culture in these challenging times.
-We envision a world with a global operating system based on love.
-Our work begins at home in Greensboro.
-We also offer life-affirming professional development programs for educators and childcare providers. www.wholeheartinc.org
+Wholeheart partners with organizations and individuals to build vibrant lives in solitude and community.
+They intentionally create safe and curious space and provides accessible tools to support and strengthen individual resilience and cultivate positive, organizational culture in these challenging times.
+Wholeheart also offers life-affirming professional development programs for educators and childcare providers. www.wholeheartinc.org